What causes forest fires…Climate change, humans or lighting? (Updated September 2025)

 USA Statistics

 Headlines read one way while the details are in the fine print.
 Seems everything is attributed to Climate Change nowadays!
 Most fires are caused by humans and the rest are by lighting strikes.
 As long as there has been forests, there have been forest fires.
+More and more fires are set by climate change activists who are unhappy with the fact that we have less fires now than ever.

 “Tingley said – like most forest fires – were likely “human-caused,” as there were no lightning strikes in the area recently, though DNRR is investigating what the specific causes were.”